kevholditch/terraform-provider-kong/docs/resources/route.md

 * `methods` - (Optional) A list of HTTP methods that match this Route
 * `hosts` - (Optional) A list of domain names that match this Route
 * `paths` - (Optional) A list of paths that match this Route
-* `headers` - (Optional) One or more lists of values indexed by header name that will cause this Route to match if present in the request.
+* `header` - (Optional) One or more blocks of `name` to set name of header and `values` which is a list of `string` for the header values to match on.
+See above example of how to set.
+These headers will cause this Route to match if present in the request.
 The Host header cannot be used with this attribute: hosts should be specified using the hosts attribute.
 * `https_redirect_status_code` - (Optional) The status code Kong responds with when all properties of a Route match except the protocol i.e. if the protocol of the request is HTTP instead of HTTPS.
 Location header is injected by Kong if the field is set to `301`, `302`, `307` or `308`.
 Accepted values are: `426`, `301`, `302`, `307`, `308`.
 Default: `426`.
 * `strip_path` - (Optional) When matching a Route via one of the paths, strip the matching prefix from the upstream request URL.
 Default: true.
 * `regex_priority` - (Optional) A number used to choose which route resolves a given request when several routes match it using regexes simultaneously.